openstack/governance/reference/distributed-project-leadership.rst

 Project teams that would like to opt in to a distributed leadership role should make sure this change has a relative degree of consensus within the project team.
-To make the request, a change should be pushed to `projects.yaml` in the `openstack/governance` repository to add the line "leadership_type: distributed" to the team's definition.
+To make the request, a change should be pushed to ``projects.yaml`` in the ``openstack/governance`` repository to add the line ``leadership_type: distributed`` to the team's definition.
 The minimum required liaisons will also need to be filled-in, in the appropriate fields in the "liaisons" section of the team.

 This change to move to a distributed leadership model can only be accepted by the TC when it will receive at least a +1 from the current PTL, and the future